-This series of annual reports for Florida began with the 1961 water year with a report that contained only data relating to the quantities of surface water.
+This series of annual reports for New Hampshire and Vermont began with the 1961 water year with a report that contained only data relating to the quantities of surface water and published as "Water Resources data for Massachusetts, New Hampshire, Rhode Island, and Vermont."
 For the 1964 water year, a similar report was introduced that contained only data relating to water quality.
-Beginning with the 1975 water year, the report format was changed to present, in one volume, data on quantities of surface water, quality of surface and ground water, and ground- water levels.
+Beginning with the 1975 water year, the report format was changed to present, in one volume, data on quantities of surface water, quality of surface and ground water, and ground-water levels.

-Prior to introduction of this series and for several water years concurrent with it, water-resources data for Florida were published in U.S. Geological Survey Water-Supply Papers.
-Data on stream discharge and stage and on lake or reservoir contents and stage, through September 1960, were published annually under the title "Surface-Water Supply of the United States."
+Prior to introduction of this series and for several water years concurrent with it, water-resources data for New Hampshire and Vermont were published in U.S. Geological Survey Water-Supply Papers.
+Data on stream discharge and stage and on lake or reservoir contents and stage, through September 1960, were published annually under the title "Surface-Water Supply of the United States, Parts 1A and 1B."
 For the 1961 through 1970 water years, the data were published in two 5-year reports.
-Data on chemical quality, temperature, and suspended sediment for the 1941 through 1970 water years were published annually under the title "Quality of Surface Waters of the United States," and water levels for the 1935 through 1974 water years were published under the title "Ground-Water Levels in the United States."
-The above mentioned Water-Supply Papers may be consulted in the libraries of the principal cities of the United States and may be purchased from Distribution Branch, Text Products Section, U.S. Geological Survey, Books and Open-File Reports, Federal Center, Building 41, Box 25425, Denver, CO 80225.
+Data on chemical quality, temperature, and suspended sediment for the 1941 through 1970 water years were published annually under the title "Quality of Surface Waters of the United States," and water levels for the 1939 through 1974 water years were published under the title "Ground-Water Levels in the United States."
+The above mentioned Water-Supply Papers may be consulted in the libraries of the principal cities of the United States and may be purchased from U.S. Geological Survey, Branch of Information Services.
+Federal Center.
+Box 25286, Denver, Colorado 80225.